-We conduct all simulations numerically, sampling the initial payout probabilities and experiment length(s) exhaustively, varying α^C and α^D exhaustively and noting the average reward obtained by the agent in each setting.
-The model is simulated with all possible combinations of learning rates α^C and α^D defined in the range [0.05, 0.95] with increments of 0.05, that is 192 learning rate combinations.
-For each combination of parameters, the simulations were performed 1000 times for all but the random walk condition
+We conduct all simulations numerically, sampling the initial payout probabilities and experiment length(s) exhaustively, varying $a^C$ and $a^D$ exhaustively, and noting the average reward obtained by the agent in each setting.
+The model is simulated with all possible combinations of learning rates $a^C$ and $a^D$ defined in the range [0.05,0.95] with increments of 0.05, that is 19 learning rate combinations.
+For each combinations of parameters, the simulations were performed 1000 times for all but the random walk condition where simulations are performed 100000 times to account for the increased variability.
+Results are averaged for plotting and analysis.
+In all cases, inferential statistics were conducted using nonparametric tests with an alpha of p < 0.001 and Bonferroni correction for multiple comparisons.
+At the start of each simulation, the value estimates were initialized to $V_0^i = 0.5$ .